botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 X-Forwarded-Server: EXPLOIT-SERVER-ID.exploit-server.net
 ```

-<sup>Check the exploit server log to obtain the reset link to the victim username.</sup>
+>Check the exploit server log to obtain the reset link to the victim username.

 ![Exploit Server Logs capture the forgot password reset token](images/HOST-Header-forgot-password-reset.PNG)